-A study carried out by Zoological Society of London (ZSL) found that around 70 per cent of hard coral populations were decimated after extreme periods of high temperatures over two years.
+A study carried out by the Zoological Society of London (ZSL) found that about 70 per cent of hard coral populations were decimated after extreme periods of high temperatures over two years.

-Hard corals (Scleractinia) are animals closely related to sea anemones and form when individuals, known as polyps, group together and construct a hard calcium carbonate skeleton around their soft bodies.
+Hard corals, or Scleractinia, are animals closely related to sea anemones and form when individuals, known as polyps, group together and construct a hard calcium carbonate skeleton around their soft bodies.

-These corals are the foundation of reefs creating unique habitats that sustain a quarter of all marine species and provide people with food and protection from storms and high tides.
-These animals are in global decline but exact reasons why are still difficult to identify.
+These corals are the foundation of reefs, creating unique habitats that sustain a quarter of all marine species and provide people with food and protection from storms and high tides.
+These animals are in global decline, but the exact reasons why are still difficult to identify.

 Main image: Bleached and dead coral reef. © ZSL